-Three college credit hours/One high school credit Prerequisite(s): College admission criteria also includes the following topics: matrices and determinants, conic sections, polynomial functions and theory of equations, exponential and logarithmic functions, and natural number functions.
+Three college credit hours/One high school credit Prerequisite(s): College admission criteria

+Dual Enrollment Pre-Calculus is an exploration of the real number system involving the topics: relations and functions, graphing techniques, linear and quadratic systems of equations, and inequalities.
+This course also includes the following topics: matrices and determinants, conic sections, polynomial functions and theory of equations, exponential and logarithmic functions, and natural number functions.
 Dual Enrollment Pre-Calculus may be taken to satisfy Pre-Calculus for graduation requirement or as Pre-Calculus elective.